-Introd uction2 1.
+Intro ductionduction 2 1.
 What is the purpose of this guidance?
-2. Why is this model called MOVES3?
-3. What is MOVES3 and how does it compare to MOVES2014?
+2 2.
+Why is this model called MOVES3?
+3 3.
+What is MOVES3 and how does it compare to MOVES2014?
 4. What resources are available to assist in implementing MOVES3?
-5. Does this guidance create new requirements?
-Using MOVES3 in SIPs7 6.
-How does the release of MOVES3 affect SIPs that are currently under development?
-7. How does the release of MOVES3 affect SIPs that have already been submitted or approved?
-8. When existing SIPs and budgets are revised with MOVES3, what do states need to submit to show that a SIP continues to meet applicable requirements?
-9. How will MOVES3 affect the need for emissions reductions in the development of future attainment or maintenance SIPs?
-10. What role will MOVES3 play in EPA's National Emissions Inventory?
-12 Using MOVES3 in Transportation Conformity12 11.
+6 5.
+Does this guidance create new requirements?
+7 Using g MOVES3 in SIPs 7 6.
+How does the release of MOVES3 affect SIPs that are currently under 7 7. development? l or 8.
+When existing SIPs and budgets are revised with MOVES3, what do states nee d 9. to submit to show that a SIP continues to meet applicable requirements? ıt 10.
+What role will MOVES3 play in EPA's National Emissions Inventory?
+12 Using g MOVES3 in Transportation Conformity 12 11.
 When will the use of MOVES3 be required for regional emissions analyses in transportation plan and TIP conformity determinations?
-12. Under what circumstances will the MOVES3 grace period for regional emissions analyses be shorter than two years?
-13. How will the MOVES3 conformity grace period be implemented for regional emissions analyses?
-14. When will the use of MOVES3 be required for hot-spot analyses in project-level conformity determinations?
-15. How will the MOVES3 grace period be implemented for CO, PM 10 and PM 2.5 hot-spot analyses?
-16. How will MOVES3 affect FHWA's CO categorical hot-spot finding?
-17. How will MOVES3 affect CO hot-spot protocols that were previously approved into the SIP?
-Using MOVES3 for General Conformity 17 18.
-When will the use of MOVES3 be required under the General Conformity Rule?
-Using MOVES3 for Other Purposes 18 19.
+12. Under what circumstances will the MOVES3 grace period for regional emissio analyses be shorter than two years? ns 13.
+How will the MOVES3 conformity grace period be implemented for regional emissions analyses?
+14 14.
+When will the use of MOVES3 be required for hot-spot analyses in project-lev conformity determinations? el .
+15 15.
+How will the MOVES3 grace period be implemented for CO, PM 10 and PM {2.5} hot-spot analyses?
+16. 1 17.
+How will MOVES3 affect CO hot-spot protocols that were previously approve into the SIP? d Using g MOVES3 for General Conformity 17 18.
+When will the use of MOVES3 be required under the General Conformity Rule ?
+Then will the use of 1710 v 255 be required under the contain conformity it and Using g MOVES3 for Other Purposes 18 19.
 Can MOVES3 be used to estimate greenhouse gas emissions?
-20. Can MOVES3 be used to estimate mobile source air toxics?
+18 20.
+Can MOVES3 be used to estimate mobile source air toxics?